fbeaudet/ariko/README.md

 Ariko
 =====

-A binary text searching tool for the UNIX world.
+A binary text relative searching tool for the UNIX world.

 __Compilation__
 ```bash